Taiki-id31/cse15l-lab-reports/lab2.md

 **#Note**
 This is the code of StringServer, which consists of two classes: StringServerHandler and StringServer.

 Firstly, StringServerHandler is the class to processes the information of the URL.
 As the default, this class returns (output= ""), and when you added /add-message?s, then the string parameters will be added to the output and it will be displayed.
 Note that if you add somethig rather that /add-message?s, then it will cause an error.

-Secondly, StringServer is the class to
+Secondly, StringServer is the class contains main method and start sever using StringServerHandler class and port number.
+Note that this class requires an input of port number.

 ```
 import java.io.IOException;